Homepage / Bullion Security: Home Safes Guide

 Tool-Resistant - Class TL-15 x 6 Rated Safe

-The only difference in this Rated Safe compared to the TL-15 (15-minute) test is that the test is conducted on all six (6) sides of the safe.
+The only difference in this Rated Safe compared to the TL-15 test is that the test is on all six (6) sides of the safe.

 |

 This is a combination locked safe that offers high protection against combinations of mechanical, electrical, and cutting tools.
-The safe will resist abuse for 30 minutes from tools such as hand tools, picking tools, mechanical or electrical tools, grinding points, carbide drills, devices that apply pressure, cutting wheels, power saws, impact tools and, in addition, can withstand an oxy-fuel welding and cutting torch (tested gas limited to 1,000 cubic feet (28 m3) combined total oxygen and fuel gas.)
+The safe will resist abuse for 30 minutes from tools such as hand tools, picking tools, mechanical or electrical tools, grinding points, carbide drills, devices that apply pressure, cutting wheels, power saws, impact tools.
+In addition, the safe can withstand an oxy-fuel welding and cutting torch (tested gas limited to 1,000 cubic feet (28 m3) combined total oxygen and fuel gas.)

 This class meets all the requirements for Class TRTL-60 and, in addition, can withstand high explosives such as nitroglycerin or equivalent to not more than 4 ounces (110 g) of nitroglycerin in one charge (entire test must not use more explosive than that equivalent to 8 ounces (230 g) of nitroglycerin).